 If you don’t want to use shared IP addresses, you can purchase a dedicated IP address for a small extra charge.
 NordVPN markets these primarily at users who need repeated access to the same websites such as online banking platforms.

 If you’re out and about and using the VPN on your cell phone, you can rest assured that you won’t connect to any public wi-fi network without a layer of encrypted protection.
 NordVPN has automatic wi-fi protection, that kicks into play whenever you connect to an unknown network.
-There is also an automatic kill switch that users can switch on in the settings.
-The kill switch ensures you never surf the web without encryption.
+There is also an automatic kill switch that users can switch on in the settings to ensure you never surf the web without encryption.

 There is an in-built malware blocker and the use of obfuscated servers to hide your VPN use from your network provider.
 Obfuscation also makes it easier for users to access blocked websites such as Netflix or other popular streaming sites including Hulu and BBC iPlayer.
 NordVPN can also be used in China and is one of the few providers to be able to bypass the Great Firewall of China.